olumide-AI/Accounting_Ledger_Application/README.md

 - Run the main.java
 - You can start testing the application on your terminal

+## Support
+Email: okolawole@my.yearupunited.org

 ## Author
-Olumide Kolawole (Year-Up, App dev)
+Olumide Kolawole (Year-Up, App dev - Spring 2025)